Darlington Nuclear Generating Station

 Other Key Topics

-- Radiation and Incidence of Cancer around Ontario Nuclear Power Plants from 1990 to 2008 study (the RADICON study)
+- Radiation Exposure and Cancer Incidence (1990 to 2008) around Nuclear Power Plants in Ontario, Canada (the RADICON study)

 - Canada's Action Plan in Response to the Nuclear Accident in Japan

 Tritium removal facility

 The Darlington site includes a Tritium Removal Facility (TRF) designed to minimize the amount of tritium going into the environment, as well as reducing the potential radiation exposure of workers.
 The TRF extracts tritium from the heavy water used in the reactors.
 The extracted tritium is then safely stored in stainless steel containers within a concrete vault.

 Ontario Power Generation Darlington new nuclear power plant project